dev-launchers/strapiv4/src/plugins/googledrive/README.md

 A JSON file will be downloaded; keep this file secure—it contains the credentials for the service account.

 ---

+Enable an API
+To enable an API for your project:

+Go to the API Console.
+From the projects list, select a project or create a new one.
+If the APIs & services page isn't already open, open the console left side menu and select APIs & services, and then select Library.
+Click the API "Google Drive API".

+Click ENABLE.

+##

 Shared google drive should have access to the generated Service Account's Email address.